 When Pauahi was born, the Native Hawaiian population numbered about 124,000.
 When she wrote her will in 1883, only 44,000 Hawaiians remained.
 Pauahi witnessed the rapid decline of the Hawaiian population.
 With that decline came a loss of Hawaiian language, culture and traditions.
 She believed education would offer her people hope and a future, so she left her estate — about nine percent of the total acreage of the Hawaiian kingdom — to found Kamehameha Schools.

-After Pauahi’s death on October 16, 1884, Charles as president of the Bernice Pauahi Bishop Estate’s board of trustees, ensured that his wife’s wish was fulfilled.
+After Pauahi’s death on October 16, 1884, Charles served as president of the Bernice Pauahi Bishop Estate’s board of trustees, ensuring that his wife’s wish was fulfilled.
 He generously provided his own funds for the construction of facilities and added some of his own properties to her estate.
 Until his death in 1915, he continued to guide her trustees in directions that reinforced her vision of a perpetual educational institution that would build a vibrant future for her people.

 When she passed away, Pauahi’s estate comprised some 375,500 acres of land assessed at about $474,000.
 Today, it includes nearly 365,800 acres of Hawai‘i land and combined with other assets is valued at $11.0 billion as of June 30, 2014.